Zilliqa/ZRC/zrcs/zrc-7.md

 **Other Properties**

-Note that it is valid to have other properties for the several use cases.
+Note that it is valid to have other properties for several use cases.

 ```json
 {